 Introduction – Dispose Of Old Eggs

 Eggs stored outside of the refrigerator are safe for consumption for up to five weeks after purchase, but how to dispose of old eggs?
-Even after being kept in a storage facility for an extended period, many are still fit for human consumption.
-When you pick them up from the aisle, the vast majority of eggs have already been laid for three weeks.
 If you find yourself with a large number of spoiled eggs that should not be consumed, you can get rid of them in several different ways or recycle them.

 Some local recycling centers may accept old eggs to make fertilizer or other products.
 No matter how you dispose of old eggs, they should not be eaten to avoid contamination or food-borne illness.

-- Animal Feed: Many local farms, shelters, and animal rescues will accept old eggs for livestock feed or other uses.
+• Animal Feed: Many local farms, shelters, and animal rescues will accept old eggs for livestock feed or other uses.
 This is an ideal way to get rid of old eggs while also helping out animals in need.
+We’re not recommending anyone to use rotten eggs because that would be dangerous to the animals.
+And even for eggs that are old but not past their expiration date should be cooked to get rid of bacteria.

 Remember, when disposing of old eggs it is important to do so in a manner that reduces waste and minimizes environmental impact.
 Taking these simple steps will help ensure that your old eggs are handled in an environmentally responsible way.